Mathhead200/Better-Canvas/README.md

 # Better-Canvas
- Chrome Extension to add features and quality of life improvments to Canvas.
+ Chrome Extension adding features and quality of life improvments to Canvas.